waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 But, you will see your RLN identity key.

 ```
-your membership index is: 63
+your membership index is: xx
 your RLN identity key is: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 your RLN identity commitment key is: 6c6598126ba10d1b70100893b76d7f8d7343eeb8f5ecfd48371b421c5aa6f012
 ```